Supabase self-hosted cutover guide

 Fast rule

-A Supabase Cloud to self-hosted migration is ready for traffic only when database restore, Storage objects, auth/session behavior, runtime keys, Data API grants, and rollback are all evidenced without secrets.
+A Supabase Cloud to self-hosted migration is ready for traffic only when database restore, Storage objects, auth/session behavior, runtime keys, backup/PITR replacement, Data API grants, and rollback are all evidenced without secrets.

 Do not paste private data